Matrona the Barefoot: Ascetic life

 In Saint Petersburg, Matrona was detained by police multiple times for walking barefoot.
 She submitted a petition to the Holy Synod requesting official permission to continue this practice, claiming that her ability to remain barefoot in cold weather was evidence of resilience, consistent with her religious views.
-She initially lived on the Petrograd Side, later on Vasilyevsky Island, regularly attending Saint Andrew’s Cathedral, and eventually resided on Bolshaya Morskaya Street.
+She initially lived on the Petrograd Side, later on Vasilyevsky Island, regularly attending Saint Andrew's Cathedral, and eventually resided on Bolshaya Morskaya Street.
 Matrona became known as someone people turned to for advice on personal difficulties and for her reported healing abilities, with reports suggesting she received as many as 500 visitors on Mondays and Thursdays.
 Police reports noted crowds of up to 300 admirers gathering around her.
 Her popularity alarmed church authorities and police, leading to an investigation.
 In October 1897, the Spiritual Consistory ordered her parish clergy to monitor her religious beliefs, banning her from receiving visitors or collecting donations for oil and candles.
 In January 1898, she faced a magistrate for collecting funds without permission but was acquitted.

 For the last 14 or 16 years of her life, Matrona lived near the Chapel of Our Lady of Sorrows at the Imperial Glass Factory beyond the Neva Gate, an industrial area with over 30 factories, poor sanitation, and widespread poverty and alcoholism.
 Together with Vasily the Barefoot, she raised funds to build a church there in honor of the icon Joy of All Who Sorrow.
 She also collected money for a church in the village of Feryazkino, Mikulinskaya volost, Staritsky Uyezd, Tver Governorate.

 Death and burial

 Matrona the Barefoot died on 30 March 1911.
 There were large crowds near her home for days, including people from all walks of life —beggars, factory workers, merchants, officials, and aristocrats— as well as many priests.
 Major newspapers reported on her death and farewell ceremonies daily.
 Her body was buried on 4 April 1911 behind the Chapel of Our Lady of Sorrows on the Neva River bank, attended by over 20,000 people.
+(Note: Natalia Chernykh and Svetlana Devyatova mentioned more than 25,000 people.)

 Her initial burial included an underground crypt with a slab, covered by a mound adorned with spruce branches and a cross.
 Later, a wooden chapel with two windows was built over the grave, containing a low tombstone covered with a crimson cloth and a large white wooden cross inscribed: “Here rests the body of God’s servant, the eldress Matryona Petrovna Mylnikova (Matrenushka-bosonozhka), who died on March 30, 1911, at the age of 78.
 Peace to your ashes”.
-The chapel walls held many icons from Matrona’s apartment.
+The chapel walls held many icons from Matrona's apartment.
 During the Soviet times, the burial site was leveled and covered with construction debris or industrial waste.
+(Note: Yurevichiene describes the fate of the grave differently: the rubber goods factory Gummilat placed its workshop in the chapel, near which the grave was located, and the burial place ended up under the production waste of this workshop.)